 Study Selection, Data Extraction, Analysis and Reporting

 Studies in this review was selected by two reviewers (ANP and SZ) independently using eligibility criteria.
 Disagreement were discussed by third author (GLY) and resolved.
 Detailed study selection processes are presented in Figure 1.
 Data extraction was also done by two reviewers (ANP and SZ) using an Excel spreadsheet.
 The third author (GLY) checked the completeness of the data extraction and suggested additions where necessary.
 The form was piloted using three eligible papers and revised before use.
 The following information were extracted from the selected studies: first author and publication year, study title, study type (e.g. survey, observational or experimental studies), study country, sample size (male/female), age of patients (e.g. mean, median, range), Covid-19 confirmed or suspected cases, how data were collected, severity of the patients, hospitalised or non-hospitalised patients, tools used to assess the quality of life (e.g. SF-36, SF-6D, EQ-5D-5L, HUI, SGRQ), and the time point at which HRQoL data were collected (assessment time from the onset of symptoms) .
-In addition, we extracted data on health-related HRQoL (mean, median, IQR, SD, percentage, frequencies, p values, etc.), and also statistically significant factors identified in the study as affecting HRQoL of patients due to Covid-19. .
+In addition, we extracted data on health-related HRQoL (mean, median, IQR, SD, percentage, frequencies, p values, etc.), and also statistically significant factors identified in the study as affecting HRQoL of patients due to Covid-19.

 Based on literature, we categorised Covid-19 into ‘Acute Covid’ (AC) and ‘Long Covid’ (LC).
-Covid-19 is defined as ‘Acute’ when the symptoms last ‘up to 4 weeks’ from its onset (28), and it is defined as ‘Long’ if the symptoms last ‘more than 4 weeks’ (29, 30).
+Covid-19 is defined as ‘Acute’ when the symptoms last ‘up to 4 weeks’ from its onset [28], and it is defined as ‘Long’ if the symptoms last ‘more than 4 weeks’ [29, 30].
 For those studies which did not clearly report their assessment time from the onset of symptoms (e.g. one month after discharge), we estimated the assessment time considering average length of stay reported in that study.
 Factors affecting Covid-19 on HRQoL on both groups of patients (i.e. Acute and Long Covid) are also assessed.

 We conducted descriptive synthesis and analysis of the data in this review but did not perform meta-analysis because of the limited number of studies and heterogeneous nature of the data.
 The study outcomes of interest were the impact of Covid-19 on HRQoL of Acute Covid patients and Long Covid patients and factors affecting these outcomes.
 Data were extracted on mean or median values of all HRQoL variables (such as ‘pain/discomfort’, ‘self-care’) including respective standard deviation or 95% confidence interval, or interquartile range were reported, as it is important to know spectrum of HRQoL impacts.
-We estimated confidence intervals for studies in cases where this information was missing (e.g. Halpin et al. 2020), based on the included studies (31).
-Where combined HRQoL scores of all patients were not given, separate index values of each group (e.g. male and female patients, ward and ICU patients) were calculated as the weighted mean (e.g. for study by Halpin et al. 2020) (32).
+We estimated confidence intervals for studies in cases where this information was missing (e.g. Halpin et al. 2020), based on the included studies [31].
+Where combined HRQoL scores of all patients were not given, separate index values of each group (e.g. male and female patients, ward and ICU patients) were calculated as the weighted mean (e.g. for study by Halpin et al. 2020) [32].
 References were managed in EndNote and the report was prepared in line with PRISMA guidelines.

 Figure 1.
 PRISMA 2009 Flow Diagram